JungleHam/GTAIV-DLAA-DLSS4.5-DLSS5/README.md

 1. Download **`GTAIV-DLSS-Setup.exe`** from this project's [Releases](https://github.com/JungleHam/GTAIV-DLAA-DLSS4.5-DLSS5/releases).
 2. Run it as **Administrator**.
 3. Select the GTA IV folder containing **`GTAIV.exe`**.
-4. Choose **DLAA** or **Full DLSS**.
+4. Choose **DLAA** or **Full DLSS** (contains DLAA).
-5. If FusionFix is missing, setup downloads and installs it automatically.
-Launch GTA IV once to the main menu, close it, then run setup again.
+5. If FusionFix is missing, setup downloads and installs it automatically. **Launch GTA IV once to the main menu, close it, then run setup again.**
-6. For a fresh DLAA foundation, setup asks for **ReShade 6.8.0 Full Add-On Support**.
-Start at [crosire/reshade](https://github.com/crosire/reshade), open the official website from the GitHub **About** box, download the 6.8.0 **Full Add-On Support** installer, and select that EXE.
-Do not run it yourself.
+6. For a fresh DLAA foundation, setup **will ask** for **ReShade 6.8.0 Full Add-On Support**.  **Do not install it yourself, it will be faster to let the installer handle it**.
+Just go to [crosire/reshade](https://github.com/crosire/reshade), open the official website from the GitHub **About** box, download the 6.8.0 **Full Add-On Support** installer.
+In our installer you can now point to the downloaded reshade installer.
 7. For **Full DLSS**, setup detects RTX 40/50 and downloads the matching Neural Rendering runtime automatically.
-   - Already have the correct `nvngx_dlssnr.dll`?
-Check **I brought my own** and select it instead.
+   - If you already have the correct `nvngx_dlssnr.dll`, just check **I brought my own** and select it instead, this is purely for speed, as the package zip is usually 100MB+.
 8. Finish setup and launch GTA IV.

-To modify or remove the project later, run the same installer again and choose the maintenance action you want.
+To modify/repair or partially/fully remove this mod later, run the same installer again and choose the action you want.

 Full DLSS starts with: